zeebinz/rarinfo/README.md

-A set of basic utility classes for working with RAR archives and related parity and verification files in pure PHP (no external dependencies):
+A set of basic utility classes for working with RAR archives and related parity and verification files in pure PHP (no external dependencies).
+See the [Releases] (https://github.com/zeebinz/rarinfo/releases) page for versioned releases of the whole library, which contains:

 ArchiveReader
 -------------------------------